Skip to main content

 How An Estate Planning Lawyer Can Help

 Estate planning involves more than just writing a will.
-The ultimate goal of estate planning is to make sure you and your family’s needs are taken care of and that your assets are distributed according to your specific wishes—both during and after your life.
+The ultimate goal of estate planning is to ensure your and your family’s needs are taken care of, and your assets are distributed according to your specific wishes, both during and after your life.
 Our Louisiana estate planning lawyers can help you develop a comprehensive plan, which may include creating a will or living will, appointing a power of attorney, and/or setting up a trust for your beneficiaries.
-These legal tools are designed to make sure your wishes are carried out exactly how you want and your family is spared from avoidable legal or financial hardship.
+These legal tools are designed to allow for your wishes to be carried out exactly as you want and to spare your family from avoidable legal or financial hardship.

 When you work with our living trust attorneys, we begin by listening to your goals and talking with you to learn about your family structure, physical and monetary assets, and future needs.
 We then build an estate plan tailored specifically to you and your family’s goals.
 Our estate planning lawyers can also help minimize potential tax burdens and make sure that the transferring of your assets goes smoothly when the time comes.
 With the right plan in place, you can have peace of mind knowing that your legacy will be preserved and your family will be protected long after you’re gone.